 Total revenue.
 Total revenues were \$235.4 million for 1998 compared to \$225.6 million for 1997, an increase of 4.3% or \$9.8 million.
 The increase in revenues was primarily attributable to an increase in the total rental agreements outstanding, partially offset by a reduction in the average price charged per rental agreement.
 The increase in the total rental agreements outstanding was primarily the result of increases in the number of store locations, combined with increases in agreements outstanding in existing stores resulting from certain advertising promotions.
-Thorn Americas ended the quarter ending June 30, 1998 with 1,404 store locations, up from 1,392 at June 30, 1997.
-The increase in the closing of 42 stores in the fourth quarter of fiscal 1998.
+Rent-A-Center ended the quarter ending June 30, 1998 with 1,404 store locations, up from 1,392 at June 30, 1997.
+The increase in the number of stores since June 30, 1997 was partially offset by the impact of the closing of 42 stores in the fourth quarter of fiscal 1998.
 The decrease in the average price charged per rental agreement was principally due to a shift in product mix toward less expensive items such as cellular phones and pagers, as well as promotional pricing programs.